1. What is tamoxifen?

 To reduce the risk of breast cancer developing

-Tamoxifen may be an option for some people who do not have breast cancer but higher risk of developing it because of their family history.
+Tamoxifen may be an option for some women who do not have breast cancer but have a higher risk of developing it because of their family history.
+It’s given to try to reduce the risk of breast cancer developing.

-Occasionally it may be prescribed as a liquid for people who have difficulty swallowing.
+Occasionally it may be prescribed as a liquid if you have difficulty swallowing.

 It’s best to take it at the same time every day.

-If you miss a dose, you don’t need to take an extra one the next day.
+If you miss a dose, you do not need to take an extra one the next day.
 The level of the drug in your body will remain high enough from the previous day.

-People being treated for primary breast cancer will usually take tamoxifen for between five and ten years.
+If you’re being treated for primary breast cancer, you will usually take tamoxifen for between 5 and 10 years.

-If you become postmenopausal while taking tamoxifen, your treatment team may recommend you change from tamoxifen to a different hormone therapy known as an aromatase inhibitor.
-This can happen after two to three years of taking tamoxifen, or after you have taken tamoxifen for five years.
+If you go through the menopause while taking tamoxifen, your treatment team may recommend you change from tamoxifen to a different hormone therapy known as an aromatase inhibitor (such as anastrozole, exemestane or letrozole).
+They may do some blood tests to check whether you’re postmenopausal before changing your hormone therapy.

 Sometimes tamoxifen is recommended after taking an aromatase inhibitor.

-For younger women who are premenopausal, tamoxifen may be given alone or sometimes alongside ovarian suppression.
+For younger women who are premenopausal, tamoxifen may be given alone or sometimes alongside treatment to stop the ovaries working (ovarian suppression).

-If you’re taking tamoxifen for locally advanced breast cancer or for secondary breast cancer, you’ll usually continue to take it for as long as it is keeping the cancer under control.
+If you’re taking tamoxifen for locally advanced breast cancer or secondary breast cancer, you’ll usually continue to take it for as long as it’s keeping the cancer under control.

-If you have a significant family history and are taking tamoxifen to reduce your risk of breast cancer developing, you’ll usually take it for five years.
+If you have a significant family history and are taking tamoxifen to reduce your risk of breast cancer developing, you’ll usually take it for 5 years.

 Stopping tamoxifen